He korero whakarapopoto

 Because the artworks were temporary, they usually survive only in photographs, videos or written accounts.

-After 1975 many key artists either left New Zealand or went on to do something else, for example Leon Narbey became a film-maker.
+After 1975 many key artists either left New Zealand or went on to do something else.
+Leon Narbey, for instance, became a film-maker.

 Revival of interest, 1990s to 2000s